Why is this a concern?

 - Order Depression and Bipolar Wellness Guides

-Help teens and parents keep track of depression and treatment progress; available in English or Spanish.
+Help teens and parents keep track of depression and treatment progress; available in Spanish.

 We know that more and more teens are struggling with depression and that too many are taking their own lives.
 We’re working to empower caring adults to help.
 Will you join us?